 Regular lunches make for happier employees.
 That same survey found that 81% of people were eager to make positive contributions to their companies after taking a lunch break.

 It could increase productivity.
 It’s not surprising that 63% of respondents in a survey said they got more work done thanks to a lunch break.

 A lunch break can help with your employee’s work life balance.
-Research found lunch and other workday breaks give employees time to decompress from job-related stress, which boosts their mental and physical health.
+Whether it’s sitting down to business lunches or solo employee meals, research found lunch and other workday breaks give employees time to decompress from job-related stress, which boosts their mental and physical health.

 It’s even better when your employees can share a meal.
 It’s an opportunity to foster camaraderie and teamwork while your team members get to know each other in a relaxed atmosphere.
 A Cornell University study found that firefighter squads that shared meals performed better on the job compared to those whose members dined separately.

 With some creativity, you can come up with some fun office and work-from-home lunch ideas that bring your team together while they enjoy a satisfying meal:

 8 Virtual lunch ideas for a dispersed workforce

 Your employees don’t have to eat alone if they’re working from home.
 Create a link on your company’s video conference platform of choice and keep it open between noon and 1 p.m. for anyone who wants to eat lunch “together.”